nojhan/colout/README.md

 If the python-pygments library is available, `colout` can be used as an interface to it (see also the `-s` switch below).

+To have a list of all colors, styles, special colormaps, themes, palettes and lexers, use the `-r` switch (see below).

 `colout` is released under the GNU Public License v3.

 ## INSTALLATION